mahuntington/panpsychism/unit_01/w03d04/homework/to_do_starter/README.md

 **Commit 3** <br>
 <hr>
 The commit message should read: <br>
-"To Do - Commit 3: Added window onload function to my code."
+"To Do - Commit 3: Added jQuery's version of window onload function to my code."
 <hr>